cristovao-n/studies-hacking/hacking/notes/03-linux-os.md

 #### /bin

-It is the directory that contains *binaries*: some of the applications and prorams you can run.
+It is the directory that contains _binaries_: some of the applications and programs you can run.

 #### /boot

 Files required for starting your system.
 Do not touch!

 #### /dev